chaoss/augur/README.md

 GHData is under heavy development; expect frequent backwards-incompatible changes until a 1.x.x release!

-To install development version: `pip install --upgrade git+git://github.com/OSSHealth/ghdata.git`

-A MySQL installation is required.
-The GHTorrent database requires a large amount of disk space.

 License and Copyright
 ---------------------

 Copyright © 2017 University of Nebraska at Omaha and the University of Missouri

-GHData is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Free Software Foundation.
+GHData is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file LICENSE for more details.

 All associated documentation is licensed under the terms of the Creative Commons Attribution Share-Alike 4.0 license.
 See the file CC-BY-SA-4.0 for more details.